 Divorce between civilians is already a complex process, but military divorce brings a host of other concerns into play.
-As a family law attorney who has handled numerous divorce matters for military couples, the Law Offices of William Edgar hopes to keep you informed of what you’ll be facing during your divorce process and in your post-divorce life.
+As a family law attorney who has handled numerous divorce matters for military couples, the Edgar & Dow hopes to keep you informed of what you’ll be facing during your divorce process and in your post-divorce life.
 Having that information can mitigate the costs of your divorce too—both in terms of time, money, and emotional strain.

 In general, the military prefers to treat divorce as a private civil matter to be handled by a civilian court.
 Domestic situations don’t call for command involvement unless there is a complaint, such as a spouse being denied financial support from a service member.
 In most cases, civilian courts will have jurisdiction—the commander is limited to enforcing the court’s orders.